In this chapter, you’ll learn how Java enum types help you model a fixed set of values safely.

 public Car(String manufacturer) {

-// Here the manufacturer field is being set and where it becomes constant
+// Here the manufacturer field is being set and becomes constant

 this.manufacturer = manufacturer;